charmbracelet/mods/README.md

 `-f`, `--format`, `MODS_FORMAT`

-LLMs are very good at generating their response in Markdown format.
-They can even organize their content naturally with headers, bullet lists...
-Use this option to append the phrase "Format the response as Markdown." to the prompt.
+Ask the LLM to format the response as markdown.
+You can edit the text passed to the LLM with `mods -s` then changing the `format-text` value.

 #### Max Tokens